Type Of Shower Waterproofing

 - Mitred tiles are usually laid tightly (or any other tiles that are laid closely together).
 As a result, there’s not enough room for tile grout to adhere to the tiles.
 This then creates holes where water can penetrate and cause moisture problems throughout your shower.

 Addressing these issues early on is crucial before you plan on installing any form of waterproofing in your shower.
-That said, let’s take a look at the two most common types of waterproofing available today.
+If you are unsure, speak to a leaking shower repair company in Perth today.
+That said, let’s take a look at the two most common types of shower waterproofing available today.

 A waterproofing membrane is a thin plastic layer made of a water-tight material that’s used to prevent moisture from seeping through a surface.
 These membranes are usually installed underneath concrete slabs as part of a foundation.
 While waterproofing membranes are effective when used at low pressures, their moisture barrier capabilities are significantly reduced when exposed to greater PSIs (pounds per square inch).